-This is yet further shown in the words of Jesus to all, forever, who will be his disciples: "If any man will come after me," the first of all things is "let him deny himself, and take up his cross daily, and follow me."
+This is yet further shown in the words of Jesus to all who will be his disciples: "If any man will come after me," the first of all things is "let him deny himself, and take up his cross daily, and follow me."
 The denying of self, the emptying of self, precedes the taking up of the cross; and the taking up of the cross precedes the following of the Lord Jesus.
-"For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it" (Luke 9:23, 24).
+"For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it."
+Luke 9:23, 24 which live should not henceforth live unto themselves, but unto him which died for them, and rose again."
+2 Corinthians 5:14, 15